Mehmet Ali Sanlikol

 D.M.A.
 New England Conservatory

-Mehmet Ali Sanlikol studied western classical piano with his mother Fethiye Sanlikol and started giving piano recitals as early as age five.
+Grammy nominated album composer Mehmet Sanlikol studied western classical piano with his mother Fethiye Sanlikol and started giving piano recitals as early as age five.
 Until the year 1992, he constantly performed classical and contemporary music.
 Later on he studied with the internationally acclaimed Turkish composer/Jazz pianist Aydin Esen and won a scholarship to Berklee College of Music.
-In 1997, he found the electric jazz band AudioFact with Onur Türkmen and toured Mexico, Argentina, the USA and Europe.
-In that same year he received Berklee College of Music's Clare Fischer Award and completed his degree in Jazz Composition and Film Scoring.
+In 1997, he found the band AudioFact with Onur Türkmen and toured Mexico, Argentina, the USA and Europe.
+The same year, he received Berklee College of Music's Clare Fischer Award and completed his degree in Jazz Composition and Film Scoring.
 While at Berklee Sanlikol studied jazz composition with such accomplished composers like Herb Pomeroy and Ken Pullig.

 In 1998 he released a CD, entitled Black Spot, with AudioFact.
-In the year 2000 he graduated from New England Conservatory with a Master's Degree in Jazz Composition.
-In the year 2002 Sanlikol was commissioned to write a piece for PALS children's chorus accompanied by Turkish instruments, a chamber orchestra and soloists.
-The piece, entitled An Ancient Turkish Legend: Ergenekon, was a big success.
+In the year 2000 he graduated from New England Conservatory of Music with a Master's Degree in Jazz Composition.
+In the year 2002 Sanlikol was commissioned to write a piece for PALS children's chorus accompanied by Turkish instruments and a chamber orchestra.
+The piece, entitled Ergenekon: an ancient Turkish legend, was a big success.
 Boston Globe's Richard Dyer wrote: "The music is colorful, fanciful, full of rhythmic life, and full of feeling.
 The multiculturalism is not touristy, but rather sophisticated, informed, internalized; Sanlikol is a citizen of the world", "…and he (Sanlikol) is another who could play decisive role in music's future in the world."

 The Musician Mehters.
 The ISIS Press, 2011.